 The only way to treat varicose veins is to target the source of the problem.
-Non-surgical treatments, like Endovenous Laser Therapy (EVLT), Varithena vein treatment, and Ultrasound-Guided Sclerotherapy, target the root cause of varicose veins by closing those diseased veins.
-By closing off the vein, the blood will be rerouted to your other healthy veins and the treated vein will be absorbed by your body.
-Preventing blood from flowing to the damaged vein, will help reduce your painful symptoms.
+Non-surgical treatments target the cause of varicose veins by closing the malfunctioning vein.
+By closing the malfunctioning vein, the blood reroutes to your other healthy veins, and your body will absorb the treated vein.
+Preventing blood from flowing to the malfunctioning vein will reduce the signs and symptoms of varicose veins.

-Additionally, eating foods with fiber helps ease your bowel movements.
-You may be wondering why we are talking about bowel movements in an article about varicose veins, but constipation can put strain on already weakened valves.
-Making sure you are having healthy bowel movements will assist in minimizing vein disease symptoms.
+Additionally, eating foods high in fiber will ease your bowel movements.
+Believe it or not, constipation can put immense strain on already weakened vein valves.
+Making sure you have healthy bowel movements will help to minimize varicose vein symptoms.

 Is There a Way to Prevent Varicose Veins?